What Makes You A Man

 Testosterone is produced in the testicles, but the production of testosterone is controlled by the brain, specifically the pituitary gland.
 There are two types of low testosterone; low testosterone due to natural aging and low testosterone due to diminished function in the testicles or pituitary gland.
 The latter cause leads to the disease state of low testosterone (hypogonadism, andropause, and androgen deficiency in the aging male or A.D.A.M.).
 Associated symptoms of low testosterone include loss of muscle mass, loss of body and facial hair, decreased sex drive, fatigue, erectile dysfunction, depression, irritability, memory and concentration difficulties, bone density loss, and a low sense of well-being.
 The differences between the two types of low testosterone can be very subtle, which is why blood tests are necessary to determine which type you have.
 Certain medical conditions can lead to low testosterone, as well.

 Alerting your physician to any of the symptoms associated with low testosterone is important.
 A health inventory questionnaire called the A.D.A.M Questionnaire was designed to identify patients who might have low testosterone levels.
 Two blood tests done on different days will determine if your low testosterone levels are normal signs of aging or due to hypogonadism, andropause (male menopause), or A.D.A.M.
-Testosterone Replacement Therapy has not been approved by the FDA to treat low testosterone levels due to normal aging.
+TRT has not been approved by the FDA to treat low testosterone levels due to normal aging.

 A New You